Arunima-Paul/MySQL_Insights-about-Consumer-Goods-Company/README.md

 First, we’ll look into the problem statement, then we’ll understand the database give for analysis, then we’ll move through the ad-hoc requests and analyse the insights gathered from them and lastly we’ll finish with strategic recommendations.

+------**Problem Statement :**-------

-///**Problem Statement :** AtliQ Hardwares (which is an imaginary company) is one of the leading computer hardware producers in India and they are well expanded in other countries too.
+AtliQ Hardwares (which is an imaginary company) is one of the leading computer hardware producers in India and they are well expanded in other countries too.
 However, the management noticed that they do not get enough insights to make quick and smart data-informed decisions.
 They want to expand their data analytics team and want to hire someone who is good at both tech and soft skills.

 Hence, they decided to conduct a SQL challenge which will help them to understand both the skills.